DespairL/PISF/README.md

 ## Overview

 We embarked on a comprehensive investigation into personality control with typical methods to influence LLMs.
+Based on the exploration findings, we proposed Prompt Induction post Supervised Fine-tuning (PISF), which emerges as the most effective and robust strategy for controlling LLMs' personality, displaying high efficacy, high success rates, and high robustness.

 ![a](asserts/overview_00.png)